Queer things to do in the San Francisco Bay Area

 Wednesdays:

-• 3rd Wednesday: Smack Dab open mike at Magnet, 18th near Castro.
+• 3rd Wednesday: Smack Dab open mic now at at Dog Eared Books Castro, 489 Castro near 18th Street

 • Wednesdays 8-10:30 pm: Rainbow Skate. $7 (including skates).
 At Redwood Roller Rink, 1303 Main St., Redwood City.